frhrdr/deep_restoration/README.md

 - run2: 11x11 conv 11x11 deconv

 ### Notes

 #### Run Schedule
-- rerun 5x5 l1_cd on vgg with 3x learning rate, see if black spots persist
+- rerun 5x5 l1_cd on vgg with 3x learning rate, see if black spots persist: they do
-- then rerun with norm bgr as target (adapt visualization accordingly)
+- then rerun with norm bgr as target (adapt visualization accordingly): vgg16/l1_cd/run3 yields near perfect reconstructions. no grey areas, no black spots.